SEILERLuc/analyse_auto/README.md

 ## Launch Jupyter Notebook

 After that, run the jupyter notebook `cleaning.ipynb`.
-An HTML version is also available for this file
+An HTML version is also available for this file.

+## Power BI

+Then, you can start the Power BI report.
+And do what you want on it.